Lunastellia/Challenger-Among-Us/README.md

 How to install :

-Just download this file, extract files, open folder and execute :
+Just download this file, extract files, open folder "Among Us Challenger" and execute :
-(right click + Execute to Administrator) Launcher.exe for download/Update the game !
+(right click + Run to Administrator) Launcher.exe for download/Update the game !

 Resources :